earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Leopold, Aldo. _A Sand County Almanac, and Sketches Here and There_.
 Seventh printing, 1964.
 Oxford University Press, 1949.

+* Lewis, Martin and Kären Wigen. *The Myth of Continents: A Critique of Metageography*.
+Berkeley: University of California Press, 1997.

 * Marion, Mathieu.
 “Wittgenstein on Heidegger and Cosmic Emotions.”
 In _Philosophical Papers Dedicated to Kevin Mulligan_, edited by Anne Reboul.
 Accessed Spring 2012. `http://www.philosophie.ch/kevin/festschrift/Marion-paper.pdf`.

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.

 * ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
-Honolulu: U. Hawaii Press, 2001.
+Honolulu: University of Hawaii Press, 2001.

 * ⎯⎯⎯, trans. and ed. *The Poetics of Motoori Norinaga: A Hermeneutical Journey*.
-Honolulu: U. Hawaii Press, 2007.
+Honolulu: University of Hawaii Press, 2007.

 * Masheck, Joseph.
 Introduction to _Composition_, by Arthur Dow, 1--61.
 Berkley: University of California Press, 1997.